Pendo720/N.J-Matata/index.md

 ### [Project 2: k-Means Clustering - C++](https://github.com/Pendo720/kmeans-fp)
 #### Overview
-AI and ML learning is finding use in different aspect of our daily life.
-As one of the pivotal components of AI, the ability to aggregate data on the basis of a given trait of the data(feature) has proven to be an effective means for acquiring insights into the data. k-Means algorithm provides a practical method for grouping(clustering) data into groups based on a common trait.
+AI and ML in particular is finding use in different aspect of our daily life.
+As one of the pivotal components of AI, the ability to aggregate data on the basis of a given trait of the data(feature) has proven to be an effective means for acquiring insights into the data. k-Means algorithm is one of the unsupervised ML algorithms for grouping(clustering) data by means of some intrinsic traits in the data.

 ### [Project 3: Customisable Neural Network - Java](https://github.com/Pendo720/nn-fp)
 #### Overview